ingramleedy/Airport_Restaurants/README.md

 * A future version may add an additional offline *Profile* page with pictures, addresses, and links to Google Maps for pictures, reviews, and menus (for when you do have Internet connectivity).
+Some automated way to create a template profile page from the content will need to be written.

-* Need an automated way to keep content up-to-date from the source(s) and to build the *content pack* automatically.
+* Automated way to keep content up-to-date from the source(s) and to build the *content pack* automatically.

-* Need a way to push the up-to-date *content pack* directly to ForeFlight.
+* Automated way to push the up-to-date *content pack* directly to ForeFlight.

 ## ForeFlight Feature Request